 The EX Group Qualification Standard represents the minimum qualification requirements for staffing an EX position and, therefore, applies to all appointment and deployment processes to and within the EX group, at all levels.
 Although the standard is based on the Key Leadership Competencies established by the PSC and the former Public Service Human Resources Management Agency, the OCHRO is now solely responsible for its administration.
-The Key Leadership Competencies for the federal public service are comprised of four comptencies and several sub-comptencies.
+The Key Leadership Competencies for the federal public service are comprised of four competencies and several sub-competencies.
 They are: Values and Ethics, Strategic Thinking (Analysis and Ideas), Engagement and Management Excellence (Action Management, People Management and Financial Management).
 These seven dimensions must be reflected in the Statement of Merit Criteria and assessed accordingly.

 Appointment process options

 The choice of advertised or non-advertised, and internal or external, appointment processes is to be consistent with the organization's HR plan and the core (merit and non-partisanship) and guiding (fairness, transparency, access and representativeness) values of the PSEA.
 Although non-advertised appointment processes may be used when appropriate, the choice of a non-advertised process must be based on pre-established appointment criteria set out by the deputy head.
 In the case of a non-advertised process, a written rationale is required to demonstrate how the process meets the established criteria and the values.
 This requirement does not apply to acting EX appointments of less than four months, except where the same person is appointed to the same position on an acting basis within 30 calendar days of the end of the previous acting appointment.